 The first project was to develop a “Visibility Team” to patrol the hotel area, consisting of members of the police force, civil police officers, and private security officers.

 Eventually, the AHSF transitioned from staff support to material support, by purchasing equipment for police mobility and patrolling on land and at sea, such as boats, wave-runners, vehicles and quad-racers.
 In 2019 new emphasis will be made to renew the "Visibility Team" efforts in the Palm Beach and Eagle Beach areas.

-The budget is currently funded by the Aruba Tourism Authority, from room taxes collected by Aruba hotels.
+The budget is currently funded by the Aruba Tourism Authority, from accommodation taxes collected from visitors to the island.
 As security continues to play an important role for tourists choosing a travel destination, safety has stepped up in the ladder in importance.
 In Aruba, AHSF “marries hospitality + security” to provide tourists, neighbors and citizens with a great place to visit and live.

 The AHATA Environmental Committee has been active for approximately twenty years.
 The committee consists of volunteers from member companies, including hotels and the goal is to create as much awareness as possible in the 3 R's: Reduce, Reuse and Recycle, among the hotels, government and the public in general.